VarunPrajapatii/PasswordGeneratorReact/README.md

 # React + Vite

+This project is a simple yet powerful random password generator tool designed to help users create strong and secure passwords.
+With increasing concerns about online security, having strong passwords is crucial to protect sensitive information.
+This tool generates passwords with a mix of uppercase letters, lowercase letters, numbers, and special characters, ensuring a high level of complexity and security.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: